New Jersey Devils’ Top Finnish Players of All Time

 “There were some nerves, but it was surprisingly easy to come here,” Vatanen told me shortly after the trade.
 “I immediately got to play on the power play and penalty kill, so it felt good.
 Defensive play is always my top priority.
 And since I get a lot of offensive-zone time, I’m supposed to score some points, too.”

 In 2018-19, there wasn’t much to write home about.
-Vatanen’s played was underwhelming on too many nights and then he got injured.
+Vatanen’s play was underwhelming on too many nights and then he got injured.
 He played his best in 2019-20, his contract year, adding urgency and poise to his play.
 The new approach resulted in five goals and 23 points in 47 games.
 The right-hand shot was soon in high demand and was acquired by the Carolina Hurricanes on deadline day, Feb.
 24, 2020.

 Related: 10 Reasons Hockey Is the Greatest Sport on Earth